codahale/veil-java/README.md

 ## What's the point

 1. Veil messages can be read by all of the intended recipients.
-None of the recipients can modify the message or forge additional messages without being able to forge an encrypted header.
+None of the recipients can modify the message or forge additional messages without being able to forge encrypted headers for the other recipients (i.e., break X448) or find a message with the same SHA-512/256 digest (i.e. break SHA2).
 2. Veil messages are tamper-proof.
 If a single bit of the entire message is changed, all of the recipients will know.
 3. Veil messages are non-repudiable.